Thelukepet/course/assignments/A1b-docker.md

 If you opt to install docker on your own hardware (and work independently from the availability of computers in the Huygens building), follow the instructions for the right [Docker Community Edition](https://www.docker.com/community-edition).

+_If you have an older version of Windows, you may need to use [Docker Toolbox](https://docs.docker.com/toolbox/overview/).
+An alternative would be to use a virtual machine with, e.g., Ubuntu, and install Docker there._

 <!--

 TO BE DONE